Select projects and collaborations

 Oral History Committee Chair, 2017-2018

-Serving as chair of the March on Milwaukee 50th Oral History Committee, I led a collaborative effort to record unheard voices from the city’s 1967-1968 civil rights insurgency for open housing.
-Fifty years after the NAACP Youth Council led 200 straight nights of protest in support of a local fair housing ordinance, a team of archivists conducted more than twenty-five oral history interviews with a diverse range of participants and community members at dispersed locations.
-Our team titled these sites “listening posts” in honor of Black and allied organizational attempts to document police brutality in ’67 and ’68.
-They also asked people from the community to share physical artifacts or images from the March on Milwaukee demonstrations as part of three “History Harvests.”
+Serving as chair of the March on Milwaukee 50th Oral History Committee, I helped lead a collaborative effort to record community voices from the city’s 1967-1968 civil rights insurgency for open housing.
+Fifty years after the NAACP Youth Council led two hundred straight nights of protest in support of a local fair housing ordinance, our team of archivists conducted more than twenty-five oral history interviews at three strategic locations: Wisconsin Black Historical Society and Museum, the ACLU Youth Social Justice Forum at UW-Milwaukee, and Marquette University’s Raynor Library.
+Our team called these sites “listening posts” in honor of Black organizational efforts to document local instances of police brutality in 1967-1968.
+We asked community members to share physical artifacts or images from March on Milwaukee demonstrations as part of our “history harvests.”
 The committee was represented by five archival institutions: Wisconsin Historical Society, Wisconsin Black Historical Society, UW-Milwaukee Archives, Marquette Special Collections and University Archives, and Milwaukee County Historical Society.

 Transforming Justice: Action Research from the Ground-Up